MosianeTS/MosianeTS/README.md

 # Projects
 ## Tailwind Landing Page
 **Description:**
 A landing page for a bank.
+The page has a navigational menu and various informative sections.
 The page is designed with a mobile first approach and is responsive to changes in screen sizes.

 Tech Stack:
 - HTML